oznogon/gattaibushido-public/rules/05_coach.md

 Powers marked **"Dual"** have two separate versions, making them effectively two different powers.
 These are usually damage-based powers that have separate Wave and Storm mechanics These versions must be purchased separately as individual powers with TR allowances.
 They can be purchased separately as needed - meaning that you do not need to purchase either version in order to acquire the other.

+Powers marked **Multi** may be selected multiple times, stacking their effects.

+In all the Power descriptions, the variable **X** represents the total number of Omens currently on the table, from any Deck, in any state.
+If there are no Omens on the table, any Powers that require them have no effect.

 To craft new ones, use these basic guidelines.
 Waves can do a minor effect, while Storms can do a Major effect.
 A minor effect can do something small to one player.
 A major effect can do something heavy to one player, or something small to all players.
 A minor effect can have a lesser narrative effect.
 A major effect can have a drastic story-changing narrative effect.

-In all the Power descriptions, the variable **X** represents the total number of Omens currently on the table, from any Deck, in any state.
-If there are no Omens on the table, any Powers that require them have no effect.
+A Passive effect should be roughly on-par with the other Passives in usefulness.
+Make sure you don't end up with broken "must-take" or "why bother?" powers.

 We recommend you build a good balance of Waves and Storms across your Threats, for better availability of options in Throwdowns and Crisis Events.
-Your potential drawable supply of Faces and Aces may decrease over the course of the Scenario as you invest cards into your BGM, so make sure to cover all the bases.

 ##### List of Powers

 * **Attack (Dual):** Inflict immediate Trauma
-* **Big Giant Monster / BGM (Passive):** Designates the Threat as a BGM
+* **Big Giant Monster / BGM (Passive):** Designate the Threat as a BGM
 * **Corrupt (Dual):** Inflict Disfavor upon Factions, possibly converting them to Threats
 * **Debilitate (Dual):** Force the Pilots of Discard
 * **Demolish (Dual):** Lay Ruin down upon Locations